 Rioja is one of the most well-known and most widely drunk Spanish wines.
 Despite wine being grown in the region since Roman times, the Rioja we drink now is a relatively young style of wine – only 150 years old and strongly influenced by French winemakers.
 La Rioja region is divided into three zones, two Spanish and one Basque with their own unique soils and environments.

 La Rioja region spreads itself out along the fertile Ebro valley, hemmed in by the dramatic Cordillera Cantabrica (we cross it on our Basque Country to Andalucia iconic journey too) and the lofty peaks of the Sierra de La Demanda threaded by sinuous roads, perfect for exploration by bike.
-If you want to explore the patchwork of low-growing vines, coloured soils and whitewashed buildings then our dedicated Riojan road cycling tour Ruta del Vino is the one for you.
+If you want to explore the patchwork of low-growing vines, coloured soils and whitewashed buildings then our Riojan road cycling tour Ruta del Vino or leisure cycling holiday Taste of La Rioja are the ones for you.
 Explore an area boasting more than 500 wineries and meet the people who live, breathe and probably even dream wine!
 As well as wine there is also some of the finest food in Spain, choose from hearty mountain stews and fantastic tasty local meats and game, foods that naturally complement the wines of the region.
 For more riding options in the north of Spain, we recommend our leisure cycling journey from Bilbao to San Sebastian, where you’re not too far from La Rioja region and will get an opportunity to experience the fantastic food and wine this part of Spain is famous for.

 Christmas pudding and Sauternes